spine/hem/README.md

     cd hem
     npm link

-this last approach is great if you want to customize hem for your own use, or for developing npm packages in general
+this last approach is great if you want to customize hem for your own use, or for developing npm packages in general.
+Just fork and use you own path!

 ##Dependencies